The Patient with Special Needs: General Treatment Considerations (AGD 750)

 • Discuss simple design changes to an existing facility to improve access for disabled individuals.

-• Discuss issues that may impact appointment schedules and treatment planning.
+• Discuss issues that may impact appointment scheduling and treatment planning.

 • List methods that will help desensitize the patient to dental treatment.